open-telemetry/opamp-spec/specification.md

 This can be achieved very similarly to how the TOFU flow works.
 The only difference is that the first connection will be properly authenticated, but the Server will immediately generate and offer new connection settings to the Agent.
-The Agent will then persist the setting and will use them for all subsequent operations.
+The Client will then persist the setting and will use them for all subsequent operations.

 This allows deploying a large number of Agents using one pre-defined set of